YawBoah/Calculator/README.md

 ## Acknowledgments

 This Calculator App was created as a learning project.
-Special thanks to [Your Name] for inspiration and guidance.
+Special thanks to GreatStack for inspiration and guidance.

 Feel free to customize this README to fit your specific project details.